Rodney Cook, Sr. Park

 "Find something worth dying for as well as worth living for and die for it daily." — Joseph E. Boone

-Scheduled to open in late 2020, this 16-acre park in Vine City will become an important stop on the Atlanta Freedom Trail Tour.
-Named for a Buckhead insurance executive who worked closely with Martin Luther King Jr. and other civil rights leaders, this new park will feature a splash pad, performance plaza, two picnic pavilions, a pond, fitness area, boardwalk, playground, sports courts and a lawn area with an amphitheater.
-It is also anticipated to house an array of statues depicting local civil rights leaders such as John Lewis and Joseph Lowery, along with Cook.
+Opened in 2021, this 16-acre park in Vine City is an important stop on the Atlanta Freedom Trail Tour.
+Named for a Buckhead insurance executive who worked closely with Martin Luther King Jr. and other civil rights leaders, this new park features a splash pad, performance plaza, two picnic pavilions, a pond, fitness area, boardwalk, playground, sports courts and a lawn area with an amphitheater.
+Eventually, it will also house an array of statues depicting local civil rights leaders such as John Lewis and Joseph Lowery, along with Cook.

-The $34 million park — collaboration between the City of Atlanta’s Parks and Watershed Departments, the Trust for Public Land, and the National Monuments Foundation — will also serve as a water management system for the Proctor Creek Basin similar to Historic Fourth Ward Park.
+The $34 million park — collaboration between the City of Atlanta’s Parks and Watershed Departments, the Trust for Public Land, and the National Monuments Foundation — also serves as a water management system for the Proctor Creek Basin similar to Historic Fourth Ward Park.